AllenWLynch/signaturemodels/docs/tutorial.rst

 **Correlates**

 Next, we need to associate each of our windows with values for some interesting genomic correlates.
+Currently, there are three feature types supported:

-Currently, only continous features from bigwig files are supported.
+1. Continuous features from bigwig files
+2. Discrete features from bed files - the 4th column is the class name.
+3. Distance-based features from bed files.

 For some bigwig with H3K27ac marks, use `ingest-bigwig` to get the average value of the marks in each window.
 You must also provide a unique name:

 .. code-block:: bash